 Scalable Infrastructure: With Kubernetes, Nginx, and AWS services, the system can easily scale to accommodate future growth in data volume and complexity.

-Low-Cost Server: One Nginx Server is capable of processing over 500K RPM, providing a highly optimized and cost-efficient solution for request processing for event tracking systems.
+Low-Cost Server: One Nginx Server is capable of processing over 500K RPM, providing a highly optimised and cost-efficient solution for request processing for event tracking systems.

 Real-Time Processing: FluentBit allows us to preprocess data in real-time, improving ingestion speed and storage efficiency.

-Data Engineer Pipeline to bring event data to Redshift
+Data Pipeline to bring event data to Redshift

 At OLX India, handling millions of events daily requires an intelligent and efficient data pipeline.
 It all begins with event and log files arriving in S3, a reliable and cost-effective storage solution designed for scalability.
 As soon as a new file lands, AWS Lambda springs into action, detecting the update in real time and setting the pipeline in motion without any manual intervention.